tvwerkhoven/mikrotik_adblock/README.md

 # Usage

+## Install

-Configure which blocklists to use in preamble, run script, send file to router and `/import adblock.all.rsc` to import DNS rules.
+Configure which blocklists to use in preamble, run script, send file to router and use

+	/import adblock.all.rsc

+to import DNS rules.
 You might want to tweak more than that though.

+## Clean up

+To remove adblock domains, run

+	/ip dns static remove [find type=NXDOMAIN]

 # Filter lists